 Pierre Gasly reflects on his 'crazy' F1 ride after Italian GP triumph

-F1's rare underdog triumph for Gasly and AlphaTauri ends the big three's domination of race days after seven years; "After everything that happened to me in the last 18 months, I could not have hoped for a better way to get my first win"
+F1's shock underdog triumph for Gasly and AlphaTauri ends the big three's monopoly on race days after seven years; "After everything that happened to me in the last 18 months, I could not have hoped for a better way to get my first win"

 By James Galloway

-AlphaTauri's Pierre Gasly ended the unprecedented run of three-team victory domination, missed a congratulatory call from France's president, and then reflected on the "crazy ride" of the past year of his career after delivering a true Formula 1 upset by winning the Italian GP.
+AlphaTauri's Pierre Gasly ended Formula 1's long run of three-team victory domination, missed a congratulatory call from France's president, and then reflected on the "crazy ride" of the past 18 months of his career after delivering a true racing upset by winning the Italian Grand Prix.

 - Lewis Hamilton hails 'fantastic' Pierre Gasly